 Additionally, we are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of shares senior to our common stock if the ratio of our total assets (less total liabilities other than indebtedness represented by senior securities) to our total indebtedness represented by senior securities plus preferred stock, if any, is at least 200% (or 150% if certain conditions are met) immediately after each such issuance.
 As of March 31, 2019 and December 31, 2018, our asset coverage was 245% and 225%, respectively.
-See "Regulation - Senior Securities" below.
+See "Regulation - Senior Securities; Coverage Ratio" below.
+Following the receipt of proceeds from the capital call drawdown notice we delivered on June 4, 2019 and from this offering and the repayment of indebtedness upon receipt of these proceeds, we expect our asset coverage ratio to be approximately % based on the value of our total assets as of , 2019.